noherczeg/RestExt/README.md

 RestExt
 =======

-A PHP REST Extension for the Laravel Framework
+A PHP REST Extension for the Laravel Framework.

+With this package you can easily create a REST API which:

++ can be versioned via route prefixes
++ supports authorization in controllers or inside methods via interface implementation
++ supports query string aware pagination with pagination links, and metadata
++ link generation (e.g. auto self, parent, pagination)
++ currently can produce JSON and XML responses that can be set in configuration, or overridden in methods
++ content negotiation via Accept header, config file or method settings

 ##Installation: